Common Cold Prevention and Treatment

 From time to time, nearly everyone will develop a cold.
 In fact, the average adult will catch a cold between two and three times per year.
+Here’s the best common cold prevention and treatment we could find.
 For most people, colds are not severe and will disappear on their own after a few days.
 According to the American Lung Association, a cold will typically last up to one week, though the illness can last longer among some, including seniors.

 Most adults who become sick will catch a cold between September and May.
 The illness is highly contagious and can be spread easily by bodily fluids.
 For senior wellness, adults should be aware of the common symptoms, prevention methods and how to treat the illness.